What Made The 1999 World Cup Aus Vs SA Semi-Final The Greatest ODI Ever Played

 The Aus Vs SA Super Six Encounter & The Dropped Catch

 South Africa scored a competitive 271/7 with Herschelle Gibbs scoring a century.
 Australians were struggling in the chase at one time at 48-3 when Ponting and Steve Waugh came to the rescue.
 Captain Steve Waugh was dropped at 57 by Gibbs at short mid-wicket as Gibbs tried to throw the ball up into the air in celebration as it slipped through his fingers.
 Waugh reportedly said to Gibbs “You’ve just dropped the World Cup!”
-However, Waugh later denied this and told that he said Gibbs, “Look, do you realise you’ve just cost your team the game.”
+However, Waugh later denied this and told that he said to Gibbs, “Look, do you realize you’ve just cost your team the game.”
+Steve Waugh went on to score 120 as Australia beat South Africa by 5 wickets with two balls to spare.

 Semi-Final 2: Australia vs South Africa